 Main – Conveniently located adjacent to Byron Bay town centre, there’s lots of parking and the surf club is based here.
 It’s a long and wide curve of soft white sand with a mountain backdrop.
 While it is undoubtedly a popular spot by Australian standards, there is also plenty of space to spread out.

-Clarkes – This is a popular north facing spot especially with families.
-There’s a campground situated right on the waterfront and a variety of other accommodation nearby.
+Clarkes – This is a popular north-facing spot, especially with families.
+There’s a campground situated right on the waterfront and a variety of other accommodations nearby.
 The cluster of rocks as you approach the pass means it’s not great for surfers but snorkelling is an option.

 Little Wategos – Accessed either around the coast from Wategos or down the steps from the coastal walkway this beach has some interest with a bush backdrop, large pebbles and gorgeous soft sand.
-You’re going to have to carry your beach gear in and there are no facilities which makes it less attractive to families but on a good day you can stake out your spot under the shade of a pandanas tree and have the whole beach to yourself.
+You’re going to have to carry your beach gear in and there are no facilities that can make it less attractive for families but on a good day, you can stake out your spot under the shade of a pandanus tree and have the whole beach to yourself.
 That’s well worth a longer walk back to the loo in our books.